 A day cruise with a personal touch

-Most day cruises are very similar to one another but the Ron & Nel Canal Cruise adds a little personal touch to discovering the city.
+Most day cruises are very similar to one another.
 The retired couple has lived in Amsterdam all their lives and they humour their passengers with personal anecdotes and insider knowledge.
 You’ll be picked up and dropped off at the same point to avoid confusion.

 Canal and museum combination tours